Individualized PATE: Differentially Private Machine Learning with Individual Privacy Guarantees: Notation Background

-\end{df} The idea of accounting privacy per data point can also be applied to different DP variants, such as RDP.
-Thereby, DP properties like composition and transformation apply analogously to the original concepts.
+\end{df} Accounting privacy per data point can also be applied to different DP variants, such as RDP.
+Properties like composition and transformation apply to RDP analogously to the original concepts.